Lecrapouille/TimedPetriNetEditor/README.md

 - Time duration cannot yet be edited. *Workaround:* save the Petri net to JSON file and edit with a text editor, then reload the file.
-- No input node generating periodically tokens is yet made. *Workaround:* during the simulation the user can add new token to any desired places selected by the mouse cursor and the `+` key.
+- No input node generating periodically tokens is yet made. *Workaround:* during the simulation the user can add a new token to any desired places selected by the mouse cursor and the `+` key.
-- Showing critical cycles for graph event does not support having transitions without predecessor (inputs).
+- Showing critical cycles for graph events does not support having transitions without predecessors (inputs).
 For example this Petri net: `T0 -> P0 -> T1`.
-  *Workaround:* Either modify your net either by removing your inputs or make inputs cycling to themselves with a `-inf` time (which makes duality issues).
+  *Workaround:* Either modify your net either by removing your inputs or making inputs cycling to themselves with a `-inf` time (which makes duality issues).
 - Not all error messages are displayed on the GUI.
 Read the logs on your Unix console.